Asphult/LLMSolver/README.md

 # Hello Tag: Automated Tagging Tool for Revit 2026

 A Revit 2026 addin that automates annotation tag placement for rooms, doors, windows, walls, and stairs in floor plan views leveraging an LLM contextualised as a data-editing problem.
+Free to download and use for personal usage.
+For any enquiries please contact me: leo.lu.22@ucl.ac.uk

 Developed for a university project, results and source code can be seen in the following places: